MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 $ npm test
 ```

-You can course leave out a step if it does not make sense for your app, but here I assume they are all needed and in this order.
+You can of course leave out a step if it does not make sense for your app, but here I assume they are all needed and in this order.

+If you prefer using `yarn` you can use it here and in the next section.

 ## Workflow sample

-Here is a workflow to setup on GH Actions.

-Add to your repo.
-Use any file name but the directory is important.
+Add to your repo locally or using GitHub UI.
+Use any filename but the directory is important.

 - `.github/workflows/main.yml`
     ```yaml